 Catechism of the Catholic Church 1213

-Baptism for infants occur on a regular bases, usually on the third Sunday of each month during the 11:00 a.m.
+Baptism for infants occur on a regular bases, usually on the third Sunday of each month following the 11:00 a.m.
 Mass.
 Pre-registration and parish preparation is required.

 For first time parents, a rehearsal – information meeting is required so that they will know what is expected of them.

 Godparents (also known as Sponsors) together with the parents present the infant for Baptism and are to help the child live and learn the Catholic Faith as they grow to become adults.